‘The Young And The Restless’ Spoilers: Will Scotty Return? Jordan & Devon Clash?

 Chelsea and Nick and Faith

-Though their first night together was far from ideal and Chelsea didn’t seem to be 100% sure about what she was doing, she knows that Nick is a great catch and wants to give the romance a chance.
+Though their first night together was far from ideal and Chelsea didn’t seem to be 100 percent sure about what she was doing, she knows that Nick is a great catch and wants to give the romance a chance.
 However, she and Nick will have to deal with Faith, who is clearly hurting.

 Next week, fasten your seat belts for a wild ride and find out Katherine’s last words. #YR